m4nbat/SecBlogs/command_and_control_GC2.md

 # Attackers Leveraging Google Cloud Services for Command and Control

-Attackers come up with creative ways to abuse cloud services for their own purposes.
-This blog will cover how attackers have leveraged Google cloud services in the form of the Google API, Drive and Sheets services to provide a command and control infrastructure to interact with the victim.
+Attackers are coming up with new and creative ways to abuse cloud services for their own purposes.
+This blog will cover how attackers have leveraged Google cloud services to provide a command and control infrastructure to interact with their targets.
 The attack flow of an attack that leverages Google cloud infrastructure is illustrated below:

 ![image](https://user-images.githubusercontent.com/16122365/235530695-58e2b2cc-1550-480f-867d-186380492599.png)